+The clinical program provides a very wide range of practicum training opportunities, offered in over 20 external settings.
+Over the years, those responsible for the administration of the clinical program have worked diligently to develop good working relationships with the psychologists at external sites offering practicum training.
+The program is fortunate to be situated in a region with a large number of professional colleagues and settings committed to clinical training.
+External settings must either be a facility with a CPA accredited internship or meet the training requirements outlined in the program document entitled "Criteria and Procedures for Approval of External Practicum and Internship Training Settings".
 There is considerable diversity in the organization of clinical training across the sites in the National Capital Region approved for external practicum training.
 Larger settings typically offer multiple rotations in different service areas, whereas smaller settings may have only one or two clinical training foci.
-For example, in a recent placement period, there were a total of 48 placements within the 22 different approved settings.
+For example, in a recent placement period, there were a total of 52 placements within 22 different approved settings.
 In consultation with the CPI, each setting determines the level of practicum training it can offer (basic, intermediate, advanced), the number of practicum students it can take, any special knowledge/skill prerequisites beyond those generally required by the clinical program, and the duration of the placement.
 Each setting agrees to respect the supervision criteria established by the School of Psychology as reflected in the policy for approval of external training settings.

 The CPI hosts two group meetings per year with the Psychology Training Directors/Coordinators from all settings approved by the School of Psychology for external practicum training.
 These meetings address various training topics and developments in the profession.
-This is supplemented by individual site-specific meetings as required to address questions that are site-specific.
-The Director/Coordinator also works with new settings being considered as potential sites for clinical training in order to ensure that they meet program requirements in line with CPA accreditation criteria.
+This is supplemented by individual sitespecific meetings as required to address questions that are site specific.
+The CPI also works with new settings being considered as potential sites for clinical training in order to ensure that they meet program requirements in line with CPA accreditation criteria.
+The CPI works with students and practicum sites to provide training in English and/or French where possible.